Directorate of Public Works

 Pollution Prevention, 526-4340.
 The DPW Environmental Division Pollution Prevention (P2) Program can provide assistance with parts washers, P2 project suggestions, environmental training and program assistance.

-Recycling Program (719) 491-0218 or 526-1695.
-Building 400 (Off of Tevis Street).
+Recycling Program, (719) 491-0218 or 526-1695.
 The DPW Operations and Maintenance Division maintains an active Recycle Program to help with the installation’s goal to achieve Net Zero waste.
-Fort Carson maintains four primary recycle drop-off locations that accept cardboard, mixed paper (white paper, newspaper, magazines, shredded paper, junk mail, etc.) aluminum, tin, plastic and glass.

-- The Exchange drop-off location at the southeast corner of the Exchange on Sheridan Avenue is open Monday through Friday from 7:30 a. m. to 3 p.m. and Saturday to Sunday from 8 a.m. to 4:30 p.m.
-An attendant is on duty to provide assistance.
+Fort Carson maintains a full-service recycle drop-off location at the southeast corner of the Exchange on Sheridan Avenue.
+The Exchange recycle location is open Monday through Friday from 7:30 a.m. to 3 p.m. and Saturday and Sunday from 8 a.m. to 4 p.m.
+An attendant is available to provide recycling assistance.

-The Exchange drop off location also accepts electronics, porcelain, batteries and old mattresses.
-Electronics accepted include computers, cell phones, DVDs, TVs and other devices.
+- Electronics, including computers, cell phones, DVDs, TVs and other devices.
 There is a limit of one CRT TV or one flat screen TV accepted per family.
-(Only personal, non-government, electronics will be taken.)
+(Only personal, non-government, electronics will be accepted.)

 For questions concerning recycling at Fort Carson, call (719) 491-0218.